 The school offers a Senior Scholarship to qualified high school graduates.
 Scholarship dollar amount is up to 25% of the costs of tuition for the student's program.
 To apply for the scholarship, students must complete the Scholarship Application, which can be obtained from their High School Guidance Counselor, or by calling the admissions office at 814-868-9900.
 Up to 14 scholarships will be distributed among the selected programs, awarding no more than three scholarships in any one program at a time.
-Recipients may use their award for programs that begin up to one year form the date of their high school graduation.
-Deadline to apply is May 1st of the year of high school graduation.
+Recipients must use their award for programs that begin in the same calendar year as their high school graduation.
+The deadline to apply is May 1st of the year of high school graduation.